jmemich/recipes/eggplant/caponata.md

 Leave on heat for 5-10 minutes, allowing flavours to mix.
 Roughly chop tomatoes into large chunks.
 Finely chop celery leaves and oregano.
 Throw in tomatoes, raisins, oregano, celery leaves and a splash of balsamic vinegar.
 Cook for another 10(ish) minutes, adding salt to taste.

 Serve with protein / grain of choice.
+Add parsley to garnish.